Unvaccinated people in parts of China to be denied access to hospitals, parks and schools - KTVZ

 Unvaccinated residents in parts of China will be banned from accessing public services including hospitals, schools and nursing homes, as the country targets an inoculation rate of at least 80% against Covid-19.

 “Everyone is responsible for the prevention and control of the epidemic, and vaccination starts with me!” read one notice issued this week by Dingnan county in Jiangxi province, which is home to about 220,000 people.
-The notice added that “in principal” unvaccinated residents would be denied access to a wide-range of public services, including schools, public transport and medical facilities, starting from July 26.
+The notice added that “in principal” unvaccinated residents would be denied access to schools, public transport and medical facilities, among other amenities and services, starting from July 26.

 The push by local governments to boost vaccination rates comes as the ruling Communist Party outlined its goal of achieving so-called “herd immunity” — the point at which enough people have either been infected or vaccinated to end community transmission — by December this year.